Furnishing Your Investment Home

 Furnishing an investment home can be worthwhile

 There are ample benefits in providing extra furniture items to your tenants when renting out your investment home.
 For those who own at least one holiday rental, providing extra furniture items to your tenants such as beds, sheets, towels and plasma TV's to name is absolutely necessary.
 There are three main benefits from the writers experience in partially furnishing or full furnishing an investment home.
 Herein, I'll cover the drawbacks and then the benefits.

-Firstly, the drawbacks of providing extra furniture items to your tenants:
+of providing extra furniture items to your tenants:

 Not every tenant loves artworks for instance.
 Think about it.

 Yes, this is highly likely to happen.
 This is why you also carry landlords insurance against this.
 This is why some landlords provide cheap furniture like IKEA to their tenants, depending on the location of the investment home in question.

 2. They won't want/like/use it

 There is a high chance that the tenants won't want some or all of the furniture items you provide to them in their home that they're renting from you.
 They could easily put it in storage.
 The latter is not much of an issue with holiday rentals.

 3. What if that washing machine breaks down?